run-llama/llama_index/docs/end_to_end_tutorials/one_click_observability.md

 This feature allows you to seamlessly integrate the LlamaIndex library with powerful observability/evaluation tools offered by our partners.
 Configure a variable once, and you'll be able to do things like the following:
 - View LLM/prompt inputs/outputs
-- That that the outputs of any component (LLMs, embeddings) are performing as expected
+- Make sure that the outputs of any component (LLMs, embeddings) are performing as expected
 - View call traces for both indexing and querying

 Each provider has similarities and differences.
 Take a look below for the full set of guides for each one!